 - 1. The safety of the children is our first concern.
 This includes both physical and emotional safety. - 2.
 Children learn most from adult conduct.
-Be a good role model; children are always watching and listening, even when you don't think they are. - 3.
+Be a good role model; children are always watching and listening, even when you don't believe they are. - 3.
 It is important to be consistent when enforcing limits and to follow through with consequences. - 4.
 Remind children of limits before beginning an activity.
 They need to know what is expected. - 5.
 When enforcing limits and consequences, be careful to disapprove of the action, not the child. - 6.
 Please leave toys at home.
 We cannot assume responsibility for their safekeeping, and they often become the objects of discontent in the classroom.
-The exception would be when a child first enters the program and may need a transitional object to ease separation.
+The exception would be when a child first enters the program and may need a transitional object to ease separation, like: a family photo or stuffed animal.